 In the event of an issuance of ordinary shares, subject to certain exceptions, each shareholder will have a pro rata preemptive right in proportion to the aggregate nominal value of the ordinary shares held by such holder.
 These preemptive rights may be restricted or excluded by a resolution of the general meeting or by another corporate body designated by the general meeting.
 Our management board, subject to approval of our supervisory board, has been authorized, for a period of five years to issue shares or grant rights to subscribe for shares up to our authorized share capital from time to time and to limit or exclude preemptive rights in connection therewith.
 This could cause existing shareholders to experience substantial dilution of their interest in us.
-Our management board passed a resolution excluding any pre-emption rights associated with sales of shares to the Selling Shareholder under the Purchase Agreement.
+Prior to this offering our management board passed a resolution excluding any preemption rights associated with this offering.